sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

     parent: deploy-sensu
 ---

-We've already covered [securing communications between Sensu and its agents][1].
-In this guide, we'll cover the necessary steps to secure communication between Sensu and the PostgreSQL event store using certificate authentication.
+This guide describes how to secure communication between Sensu and the PostgreSQL event store using certificate authentication.
+When deploying Sensu for use outside of a local development environment, you should secure it using transport layer security (TLS).

+To learn how to secure communications between Sensu and its agents, read [Generate certificates for your Sensu installation][] and [Secure Sensu][1].

 {{% notice note %}}
-While we'll cover using certificate authentication to secure communication between Sensu and PostgreSQL, this guide is not exhaustive and is only intended to provide a starting point.
-There are many different options when it comes securing PostgreSQL and we encourage you to perform some due diligence when deciding whether or not this method will meet your organizational needs.
+**NOTE**: This guide describes one option for securing communication between Sensu and PostgreSQL and is intended as a starting point.
+Your organization's needs may require a different approach.
 {{% /notice  %}}

-We'll start off by generating the certificates we need for Sensu and PostgreSQL.

-# Prerequisites
+## Prerequisites

+To use this guide, you must have:

-* A running Sensu deployment
+- A running Sensu deployment.
-* A running PostgreSQL instance
+- A running PostgreSQL instance.

-# Installing cfssl

-If you've gone through the exercise of securing backend to agent communication, you'll already have [Cloudflare's cfssl][2] tool downloaded and ready to use.
-If not, please go ahead and install it now:

-### Download cfssl
+## Install cfssl

+The [CloudFlare cfssl][] toolkit is released as a collection of command-line tools.

+If you followed [Generate certificates for your Sensu installation][], you already downloaded and installed the Cloudflare cfssl toolkit.
+If not, run the following commands:

 {{< language-toggle >}}

-{{< code shell MacOS >}}

-# Install cfssl via homebrew

-brew install cfssl

-{{< /code >}}

-{{< code "RedHat/Rocky/Alma" >}}
+{{< code "RHEL/CentOS" >}}

-# Download and install cfssl binaries from Github

 sudo curl -s -L -o /bin/cfssl https://github.com/cloudflare/cfssl/releases/download/v1.6.2/cfssl-bundle_1.6.2_linux_amd64

 sudo curl -s -L -o /bin/cfssl-certinfo https://github.com/cloudflare/cfssl/releases/download/v1.6.2/cfssl-certinfo_1.6.2_linux_amd64

 sudo chmod +x /bin/cfssl*
 {{< /code >}}

 {{< code "Ubuntu/Debian" >}}